Skip to content

 # Create the expanded model from the IOD modules and module models

-# Cache the expanded model if a json_file_name was provided
+# Cache the expanded or enriched model if a json_file_name is provided

 if json_file_name: